wwoods/seriousjs/README.md

 If you run seriousjs --compile-only (ran during install anyway), then the file lib/seriousjs-embed.js will be generated.
 This is a self-contained file that may be used in a browser (or NodeJS, of course).

+Or just run "seriousjs --create-app myapp" and have a working demonstration.

 Syntax